w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 dispute, or having passed through and escalation/dispute stage with a positive outcome.

 ### Chain Selection

+After enough secondary checks have been performed on all candidate receipts within a block, validators can vote for that block (and all previous blocks) in GRANDPA.
+Once the block has more than 2/3 of positive votes, the block is finalized on chain.

 Chain selection is used to select blocks to build on and finalize.
 These processes need to consistent among nodes and resilient to a maximum proportion of malicious nodes.
 The parachain host